DilshadDigonta/cDSP-Based-BO-MATLAB-ICME/README.md

 PredictGPModel.p
 ```

-are not original source code developed by the repository author.
+are not the original source code developed by the repository author.
 They are included as executable protected files for Gaussian Process modeling and should be cited according to the referenced publication.

 ---